MGRS Presenter Information

 Slide Deck

-Your optional slide deck must be no longer than three slides.
+Your optional slide deck must be no longer than three slides (not including your title slide and any closing slides/references).
 Please send your slide deck to GSA@utoledo.edu no later than 12 p.m.
-Thursday, April 10 so we can prepare these for you - no USB needed!
+Wednesday, April 8th so we can prepare these for you - no USB needed!
+You are also welcome to bring your presentation on a USB drive on the day of the event.

 Presentation Duration

-Your lightning talk should be approximately five minutes long.
-A moderator will assist and keep time of your presentation and provide a warning as time runs low.
+Your lightning talk should be approximately five minutes long with remaining time for questions and transitions.
+A moderator will assist and keep time of your presentation.

 Presentation Rubric